msloan10/HV2DrumSynth/README.md

 # Project Highlights

 * The validation accuracy for the best model is ~ 91%
-* Outputs for this applications are still under development, stay tuned :)
+* Testing & outputs for this application are still under development, stay tuned :)